twbs/bootstrap/site/content/docs/5.0/getting-started/introduction.md

 ### JS

 Many of our components require the use of JavaScript to function.
 Specifically, they require our own JavaScript plugins and [Popper](https://popper.js.org/).
-Place **one of following `<script>`s** near the end of your pages, right before the closing `</body>` tag, to enable them.
+Place **one of the following `<script>`s** near the end of your pages, right before the closing `</body>` tag, to enable them.

 #### Bundle